Broadland District Council's Strategic and Delivery Plan

 - Optimise council owned land to include the implementation of a biodiversity action plan.

-- Work further with Town and Parish Councils to pilot environment friendly initiatives for our residents.
+- Work further with Town and Parish Councils to strengthen collaboration engaging our communities and improving service delivery.

-- Working on our new visitor centre and café at Broadland Country Park.
+- Complete our new visitor centre and café at Broadland Country Park, developing our management partnership with Norfolk Wildlife Trust.

 We have already:

-- Launched our Business Builder scheme in 2022, we have helped over 200 businesses secure grants totalling almost £700,000.
-This investment has accelerated growth and supported start-up companies, created jobs, and is boosting the local economy.
+- Since launching our Business Builder scheme in 2022, we have helped over 200 businesses secure grants totalling over £1,000,000.
+This investment has accelerated growth, supported start-up companies, created jobs, and is boosting the local economy.

-- Invested in housing, expanding our temporary accommodation by investing over £2 million in seven new homes.
+- Invested in housing, expanding our temporary accommodation to 70 homes.

 - Declared a biodiversity emergency and have since set up grants for different initiatives that residents can take up to reduce carbon emissions and promote biodiversity across Broadland.

-- Worked with partner organisations to enable towns such as Brundall, in becoming a Mindful Towns and Villages, supporting residents with their mental health.
+- Worked with partner organisations to enable places such as Brundall, Blofield, and Strumpshaw to become Mindful Towns and Villages, supporting residents with their mental health.